10 Best Driving Games In 2025

 It may have been around since 2021, but Forza Horizon 5 is standing the test of time.

-The Horizon Festival’s trip to Mexico has been a brilliant one that’s only gone from strength-to-strength as time has gone on.
-Few games on the market have such an impressive car list, as engaging an open world and such continuous support.
+The Horizon Festival’s trip to Mexico has been a brilliant one that’s only gone from strength to strength as time has gone on.
+Few games on the market have such an impressive car list and as engaging an open world.
+New content may no longer be coming, but there’s plenty there to make use of as is.

-We suspect we’re in the final days of Horizon 5 before a sixth instalment comes, but it’s worth picking up if you haven’t already.
-Particularly so once it arrives on PS5 next month.
+It’s likely we’re in the final days of Horizon 5 before a sixth (reportedly Japan-set) instalment comes next year, but it’s worth picking up if you haven’t already.
+Particularly so if you’re on PlayStation and haven’t visited a Horizon Festival before.

 Gran Turismo 7

 We think that’s come to fruition now.
-On top of is Cafe Menu-based single player campaign, Weekly Challenges and an ever-expanding, incredibly diverse car list keep things fresh.
+On top of its Cafe Menu-based single player campaign, Weekly Challenges and an ever-expanding, incredibly diverse car list keep things fresh.

 Multiplayer is alive and kicking, plus the customisation options seem to get madder with each update.
 V10-powered Toyota Alphard, anyone?

-Given we’re likely a few years away from GT8 still, we’d expect the seventh mainline GT to continue to be supported in the months to come.
+Given we’re likely a few years away from GT8 still, we’d expect the seventh mainline GT to continue to be supported for the foreseeable future.

 Platforms: PS4, PS5